Robinpig/Note/docs/Code.md

 - Corrective maintenance

+Construction is mostly coding and debugging but also involves detailed design, construction planning, unit testing, integration, integration testing, and other activities.

 Here are some of the specific tasks involved in construction:
 - Verifying that the groundwork has been laid so that construction can proceed successfully
 - Determining how your code will be tested